Biggest talking points from week three of Strictly, from Amy Dowden to Eddie Kadi

 “I’m over halfway through treatment and chemo,” an excited Dowden replied.
 “I can’t wait to be back with you all.”

-Layton Williams makes Strictly history as first male celebrity that has danced in a skirt and heels
+Layton Williams makes Strictly history as first male celebrity to dance in a skirt and heels

-Dancing a Viennese waltz to “There Are Worse Things I Could Do” from Grease, Williams dressed as Pink Ladies’ frontwoman Rizzo – making it the first time that a male celebrity contestant has worn a skirt and heels on the show.
+Dancing a Viennese waltz to “There Are Worse Things I Could Do” from Grease, Williams stunned as Pink Ladies’ icon Rizzo – making it the first time that a male celebrity contestant has worn a skirt and heels on the show.

 The Strictly Come Dancing results show for week three airs at 7.15pm on Sunday on BBC One, with the cast expected to deliver a Barbie-inspired number, plus a live performance from pop star Madison Beer.